ijgnd/awesometts-CCBC-addon/README.md

 AwesomeTTS is free and open-source software.
 The add-on code that runs within Anki is released under the [GNU GPL v3](LICENSE.txt).

+## Changes

+This version is for NeoSpeech demo on 2.1.
+All audios generated from this includes a "this is a demo" sound randomly inserted into the audio.